Is there a high-speed underground transcontinental railroad that extends underground from coast to coast in the United States?

 One potential answer: advanced technology.
-If there’s really all of this advanced technology available at Area 51 from various alien civilizations, maybe it can be.
+If there’s all of this advanced technology available at Area 51 from various alien civilizations, maybe it can be.

 Construction of the high-speed rail in California uses conventional construction techniques.
 Those are the ones we’re most familiar with even if we don’t work in the construction industry in some capacity.

-It’s not hard to see that there are major disruptors coming to the construction industry someday, 50, maybe 100 years from now.
+It’s not hard to see that significant disruptors are coming to the construction industry someday, 50, maybe 100 years from now.
 Technology discussed in the science-fiction novel A Printer’s Choice by W.L.
 Patenaude is inspired by 3D printing technology common today.
 Instead of printing a prosthesis, however, printers in the future will print space stations and chapels.
 The way Patenaude presents them in the novel makes sense.
 Why couldn’t construction technology improve and produce something amazing when compared to how we do things today if it came from an advanced civilization.

-Balance in the controversy with eminent domain involved in constructing a variety of things and you have something that could conceivably be true.
+Balance in the controversy with eminent domain involved in constructing a variety of things, and you have something that could conceivably be true.

 The first step is to be aware of it.
 What do you want to be true?
 What do you don’t want to be true?
 What probability is possible you haven’t faced up to?

 You’ll be stronger if you can bring these thoughts and fears out into the open and confront them.

 The best way is to think in bets.
 By at least trying to consider probability, we move away from all-or-nothing thinking.
 We’re able to see a set of possible outcomes and see rough probabilities for each of them.
 We can think in shades of chance.
 We’ll see the future doesn’t necessarily look anything like the present.
 We’re able to see a set of potential outcomes and not just one possible future.